TechDufus/techdufus.github.io/_posts/module-post.md

 ## Module Bare Necessities

-A module is a PowerShell file with the extension *.psm1*
+A module is a PowerShell file with the *.psm1* extension that contains your functions, as well as a file with the *.psd1* extension that contains metadata about your module.
+The *.psm1* file is your Module, and the *psd1* file is called a Manifest.
+Technically you can get away with *not* having a Manifest file, but it's clunky and remember, we are *professionals* so we want to have a Manifest.